SIUE Internal Competition Submission Deadlines

 Summer Stipends are awarded to individual scholars; organizations are not eligible to apply.
 Indirect costs are not allowed.

-The NEH welcomes projects that respond to the Bridging Cultures Initiative .
-(SIUE applicants are encouraged to visit this website to read about the initiative and to consider how a proposal might be tailored to the goals of the initiative.)
+The NEH welcomes projects that respond to the Bridging Cultures Initiative or that respond to the initiative Standing Together: The Humanities and the Experience of War.
+(SIUE applicants are encouraged to visit the website to read about the initiatives and to consider how a proposal might be tailored to the goals of the initiatives.)

 Interested applicants are encouraged to visit the NEH Summer Stipend FAQ's and to view the NEH application guidelines at http://www.neh.gov/grants/research/summer-stipends .

 As a taxpayer-supported federal agency, the NEH endeavors to make products of its awards available to the broadest possible audience.
 The goal is for scholars, educators, students, and the American public to have access to a wide range of NEH-funded products.
 Such projects might include digital resources, websites, public lectures and programming, etc. For projects that lead to the development of websites, all other considerations being equal, NEH gives preference to those that provide free access to the public.